ananddtyagi/Claude-Code-Editor/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit pull requests or open issues on the GitHub repository.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## License